Final report for ONC23-121

 Project Information

 Small and beginning vegetable growers in the North-Central Region (NCR) are using organic practices and direct-marketing to add value to their products.
 A 2017 survey of direct-market vegetable growers in WI identified flavor, disease resistance, yield and early maturity as the most important vegetable traits.
 Michigan boasts a thriving conventional vegetable industry consisting of large, wholesale growers supported by university variety trials.
-Unfortunately, such traditional variety testing programs do not focus specifically on cultivar performance in organic production systems, nor on sensory characteristics, like flavor and texture, that drive marketability in a direct-market vegetable business.
-Our proposed research with the Seed to Kitchen Collaborative (SKC) based at University of Wisconsin-Madison addresses these limitations by bringing together vegetable breeders, seed companies, researchers, organic vegetable growers and professional chefs to evaluate the productivity and quality of elite vegetable varieties in organic research station and on-farm trials.
-We will work closely with breeders and seed companies, providing quantitative and qualitative data from university trials and collaborating growers respectively to improve methods of breeding and variety selection for organic vegetable production systems.
-At harvest time, partner chefs will taste the most promising vegetable varieties, providing detailed sensory evaluations to aid variety development and marketing.
+Unfortunately, such traditional variety testing programs do not focus specifically on cultivar performance in organic production systems, nor on sensory characteristics, like flavor and appearance, that drive marketability in a direct-market vegetable business.
+Our completed research with the Seed to Kitchen Collaborative (SKC) based at University of Wisconsin-Madison addresses these limitations by bringing together vegetable breeders, seed companies, researchers, organic vegetable growers and professional chefs to evaluate the productivity and quality of elite vegetable varieties in organic research station and on-farm trials.
+We worked closely with breeders and seed companies, providing quantitative and qualitative data from university trials and collaborating growers respectively to improve methods of breeding and variety selection for organic vegetable production systems.
+At harvest time, partner chefs and others tasted the most promising vegetable varieties, providing detailed sensory evaluations to aid variety development and marketing.

 We hypothesize that implementing the SKC model of vegetable variety testing focused on organic production, participatory on-farm trials and sensory evaluation will improve breeding and selection of vegetable varieties for organic, direct market growers in the NCR.